Monthly Archives: July 2022

 Typhon/Minotaur/Dionysus parallels

-In Typhon in America,1 McLuhan brings together three mythological cycles, that of (1) Typhon,
+In Typhon in America,1 McLuhan brings together three mythological cycles, those of (1) Typhon,

 (2) Daedalus-Minotaur and (3) Dionysus,2